souravmohile/souravmohile/README.md

 Welcome to my GitHub profile!
 I'm a developer who is enthusiastic about learning and exploring new technologies.
 Here you can find some of the projects I've worked on in the field of Artificial Intelligence.

-## 🛠️ Technologies & Tools I am familiar with
+## 🛠️ Technologies & Tools I am Familiar With

 - **Languages**: Python, Javascript
 - **Web Development**: HTML, CSS/SCSS, React.